Kionix: Quality standards

 Kionix achieved ISO registration in FY2000 and upgraded to ISO 9001:2000 in May 2003, and certified to ISO9001:2008 in April 2009.

 The company achieved ISO/TS 16949 registration in July 2005 and upgraded to ISO/TS16949:2009 in April, 2011.

 Manufacturing facilities

-Kionix sensors are designed, manufactured, and tested at Kionix headquarters in Ithaca, NY.
-The ASICs used in Kionix accelerometers are designed in Ithaca, and fabricated elsewhere in the US.
-Wafers of sensor die and ASIC die are shipped from Ithaca to packaging houses in Asia, where the final product is created.
-At the packaging houses, the wafers of sensor die and ASIC die are diced into individual units, fastened one each to a lead frame, and wire-bonded together.
-Liquefied plastic is then squeezed into the frame and, once set, each part is cut from its construction housing.
-Lastly, the company logo and part number are silk-screened onto each part.
-Finished parts are returned to Ithaca for testing and programming.
+Kionix sensors were designed, manufactured, and tested at Kionix headquarters in Ithaca, NY.
+The ASICs used in Kionix accelerometers were designed in Ithaca and fabricated elsewhere in the US.
+Wafers of sensor die and ASIC die were shipped from Ithaca to packaging houses in Asia, where the final product is created.
+At the packaging houses, the wafers of sensor die and ASIC die were diced into individual units, fastened one each to a lead frame, and wire-bonded together.
+Liquefied plastic was then squeezed into the frame and, once set, each part was cut from its construction housing.
+Lastly, the company logo and part number were silk-screened onto each part.
+Finished parts were returned to Ithaca for testing and programming.